slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - 100% time -> 100% results | 20% time -> 80%results | So: 100% on one thing = 80% on 5 things!
 -->

+> *"Look for the job that you would take if you didn't need a job."
+-- Warren Buffett*

 > *"The world will ask you who you are, and if don't know, the world will tell you."
 -- Carl Jung*